Closing the Gender Gap in STEM and AI in Africa

 Girls in AI Chitungwiza

 We are taking a bold step to bridge the gender gap in STEM by reaching young girls in one of Zimbabwe’s largest satellite cities, Chitungwiza.
-In partnership with GirlUp Ignite, our program provides accessible AI, digital skills, and business development training to girls who often lack resources, equipment and exposure to STEM opportunities.

-Girls in AI Chitungwiza ensures that every girl, regardless of background, can build the skills, confidence, and ambition to pursue careers in AI, STEM, and entrepreneurship.
+In partnership with GirlUp Ignite, Girls in AI Chitungwiza ensures that every girl, regardless of background, can build the skills, confidence and ambition to pursue careers in AI, data science and entrepreneurship.